Steorn: History

 Steorn was founded in 2000 and, in October 2001, its website stated that it was a "specialist service company providing programme management and technical assessment advice for European companies engaging in e-commerce projects".
 Steorn is a Norse word meaning to guide or manage.

 In May 2006, The Sunday Business Post reported that Steorn was a former dot-com company which was developing a microgenerator product based on the same principle as self-winding watches, as well as creating e-commerce websites for customers.
 The company had also recently raised about €2.5 million from investors and was three years into a four-year development plan for its microgenerator technology.
 Steorn later stated that the account given in this interview was intended to prevent a leak regarding their free energy technology.

 The company's investment history shows several share allotments for cash between August 2000 and October 2005, the investments totalling €3 million.
 In 2006, Steorn secured €8.1 million in loans from a range of investors in order to continue its research, and these funds were also converted into shares.
 Steorn said that it would seek no further funding while attempting to prove its free-energy claim in order to demonstrate its genuine desire for validation.

 Liquidation

 In June 2016, the company informed shareholders that it had failed to meet expectations, that company founder Shaun (Seán) McCarthy was being replaced as CEO, and that operating costs were nearly €1 million per year.
 After investments totaling nearly €23 million over a ten-year period, in November 2016 the company shut down and laid off its staff, due to a lack of additional funding to continue operations.

+The liquidator, from Deloitte, finished the liquidation process in May 2024, with €344,000 owed to creditors and only €80,000 in assets.